Oldest schoolhouse for Black children in US moved to museum - NewsBreak

-A building believed to be the oldest surviving schoolhouse for Black children in the U.S. was hoisted onto a flatbed truck and moved a half-mile Friday to Colonial Williamsburg , a Virginia museum that continues to expand its emphasis on African American history.
+WILLIAMSBURG, Va.
+(AP) — A building believed to be the oldest surviving schoolhouse for Black children in the U.S. was hoisted onto a flatbed truck and moved a half-mile Friday to Colonial Williamsburg, a Virginia museum that continues to expand its emphasis on African American history.

 Built 25 years before the American Revolution, the original structure stood near the college campus of William & Mary.
 The pinewood building held as many as 30 students at a time, some of them free Black children studying alongside the enslaved.